-• UMPD, in conjunction with UM Housing, provides CSA training to staff in UM Housing annually at the beginning of fall semester.

-- UMPD provides CSA training to all UMPD officers, staff and special event team members (SET) annually, through professional development training sessions. - Clery Compliance Officer provides annual training to any group on campus upon request.
-To request Campus Security Authority Training contact the UMPD at 243-6131 and ask for the Training Lieutenant. - Any CSA can access available online training though the CSA training link found on the UMPD webpage or by contacting the Clery Compliance Officer at UMPD. https://docs.google.com/forms/d/e/1FAIpQLSf3qVytu1yno6hS-vkoPfxo4iSVnvb9OiQ8-PrUlfnuVgjUnA/viewform
+- UMPD, in conjunction with UM Housing, provides CSA training to staff in UM Housing annually at the beginning of fall semester. - UMPD provides CSA training to all UMPD officers, staff and special event team members (SET) annually, through professional development training sessions. - Clery Compliance Professional provides annual training to any group on campus upon request.
+To request Campus Security Authority Training contact the UMPD at 243-6131 and ask for the Clery Compliance Professional. - Any CSA can access available online training though the CSA training link found on the UMPD webpage or by contacting the Clery Compliance Professional at UMPD.
+CSA Training Link